 Unilateral Facilitation Does Not Raise International Labor Migration from the Philippines

 Significant income gains from migrating from poorer to richer countries have motivated unilateral (source-country) policies facilitating labor emigration.
 However, their effectiveness is unknown.
-The authors conducted a large-scale randomized experiment in the Philippines testing the impact of unilaterally facilitating international labor migration.
-The most intensive treatment doubled the rate of job offers but had no identifiable effect on international labor migration.
-Even the highest overseas job-search rate that was induced (22 percent) falls far short of the share initially expressing interest in migrating (34 percent).
-The paper concludes that unilateral migration facilitation will at most induce a trickle, not a flood, of additional emigration.
+We conducted a large-scale randomized experiment in the Philippines testing the impact of unilaterally facilitating international labor migration.
+Our most intensive treatment doubled the rate of job offers but had no identifiable effect on international labor migration.
+Even the highest overseas job-search rate we induced (22%) falls far short of the share initially expressing interest in migrating (34%).
+We conclude that unilateral migration facilitation will at most induce a trickle, not a flood, of additional emigration.

 Suggested Citation: Suggested Citation